 Ray Dalio started investing at the age of 12 and went on to start his company in a two-bedroom apartment.
 He eventually came to predict the financial crisis in 2007 and overtook George Soros for a year in the annual LHC listing of the best hedge fund managers.

 4. John Paulson

-John Paulson is yet another legend in the world of hedge fund management.
-His fortune was practically made overnight when he bet against the subprime mortgage lending market at the start of the U.S. recession in 2007.
+John Paulson is yet another legend in the world of hedge fund managers.
+Essentially, he made his fortune practically overnight when he bet against the subprime mortgage lending market at the start of the U.S. recession in 2007.
 This bold move earned him around $4 billion; today, his net worth is estimated at $13.5 billion.